 This post is in continuation with a previous one and a part of my Leh Ladakh Travelogue.
 The first post talks about how this entire plan came into existence and how it took us almost a year to finally turn this into a reality.
 This post provides details on our preparation for Leh Ladakh car trip.
 Please click on the link below to read the previous part.

-Journey so Far: Leh Ladakh Trip in a 13 Year old Wagon R
+- The journey so Far: Leh Ladakh Trip in a 13-Year-old Wagon R

-This chapter gives the account of our preparation for Ladakh trip; especially of a 13 years old car with a ground clearance of just 165mm.
+This chapter gives an account of our preparation for the Ladakh trip; especially of a 13-year-old car with a ground clearance of just 165mm.
 I did have an option to travel in a Renault Duster but my Cutie Pie (Wagon R) was in full mood to fight it out.

 “What’s new in doing it in Duster?
 A lot of people have done it.
 Complete the trip with 13 years old Wagon R and then you would have done something different.
 That is the real challenge” Sunit, my cousin, said.

 Although my Wagon R has never let me down till now, she still needed to get the medical certificate to prove that she is fit and fine to take a trip to the land of high passes.
 So she was taken to the hospital to get a full-body check-up done.